Information on electric pickups and cargo vans can be found on our Pickups and Vans page.

 See Explanatory Notes below.
 Although every effort has been made to provide accurate data, there is no liability for errors that may occur.
 Information important to you should be verified with other sources.

-All models listed are expected to be available in Canada before the end of 2022.
-The ones listed as available have begun deliveries to those who pre-ordered.
-There is a shortage of electric vehicles and for most models, few or none are available in dealer inventories.
-Pre-ordering is recommended.
+The models listed are expected to be available in Canada before the end of 2025.
+The ones listed as available have begun deliveries.

 Maximum Charge Rate refers to the vehicle's Level 3 DC fast charging capability.
 How fast the vehicle can charge at a Level 3 charging station or Tesla Supercharger depends on both the station's maximum ability to deliver the charge and the vehicle's maximum ability to receive the charge.
 The chart shows the latter.
 The higher the number, the faster the charging time.
 This is a maximum.
 The charge rate will decrease as the battery gets closer to full and if the temperature of the battery is not optimum.
 Information on Level 1 and Level 2 home charging is available here.